mahlamusa/who-hit-the-page-hit-counter/readme.txt

 1. Upload the folder/directory named `who-hit-the-page` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to "Export Import" under "Who Hit The Page" in your admin and click the big button "Import Geo Location Data" to import the geolocation database
-4.
+3.
  * Place [whohit]Page name/identifier[/whohit] on the page or post you want visitors counted - e.g. place `[whohit]About Us[/whohit]`
  on your `About Us` page to see how many people visited that page.
  * Place `<?php who_hit_the_page( "Page Name" ); ?>` on your theme if you are a developer.
  * Optional: link to us by placing [whlinkback] in a wordpress page or post, or `<?php whtp_link_bank(); ?>` on your template files
-5. Visit one page you placed the shortcode once and go to your wordpress admin and click on 'Who Hit The Page' on the left to see your new statistics.
+4. Visit one page you placed the shortcode once and go to your wordpress admin and click on 'Who Hit The Page' on the left to see your new statistics.
+5. After an update, look out for the update notice and if you see it then click on the button to update the database otherwise some functions may not function properly.

 See the Arbitrary Information for more details